 Since I quit my job to travel, in 2016, I’ve been frequently discussing useful travel photography tips for beginners.
-I have been taking pictures around the world, trying different tips and self-teaching myself every day from what works and what doesn’t.
+I have been taking pictures around the world, trying different tips and self-teaching myself every day about what works and what doesn’t.
 And in the process, I’ve learned that photography — particularly travel photography tips — is a self-learning process.
 The more you click the more you learn.

 But what else I’ve learned is that a few good tips from others can help you learn faster.
 I mean I remember how since I’ve started waking up early (after getting the idea from another travel blog) my pictures have drastically improved in terms of lighting.
-Morning and evening sunlight, I’ve learned, is best the best time for travel photography, beach photography and photographers around the world would have been taking its advantage.
+Morning and evening sunlight, I’ve learned, is best the best time for travel photography, and beach photography and photographers around the world would have been taking advantage.

 I’ve never been to a photography school or attended many travel photography tips courses, and yet here I am, making my living as a professional travel blogger and photographer who regularly visit countries on photography assignments, and travel the world on travel sponsorships.

 I’ve slowly learned the techniques of travel photography over years of reading other material out there and putting it into practice.
 And you can learn this way too.
 So wasting no more time, here are my top travel photography tips to help you improve your images.

 Wake Up Early

 There’s no denying the fact that dawn, and moreover the dusk, is the best time for photography because more than anything, light is the key ingredient to a great picture.
 Soft morning light gives your images a warm, soft tone, complemented with eye-pleasing shadows.
 The same applies to the time of dusk, or sunset!